LXE97/UGVR-IdolsOfAsh/README.md

 # Idols of Ash VR
-This is a fork of UGVR with some changes to enable the grappling hook to be used with motion controllers.
+This is a fork of Universal Godot VR Injector with some changes to enable the grappling hook to be used with motion controllers.
 Tested on Quest with Virtual Desktop, with roomscale movement enabled.

 ## Installation
 1. Download the release zip